sergeygolushkov/password-generator-js-clients/README.md

 ### Apps and Packages

 - `web`: a [Next.js](https://nextjs.org/) app to generate passwords
+- `shared`: a shared library that contains platform agnostic code.
+Like logic, state, etc.
-- `ui`: a stub React component library shared by `web` applications
+- `web-ui`: a web specific React component library used by `web` application.
+Uses [MUI](https://mui.com/) library.
 - `eslint-config-custom`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo
-- `shared`: a shared library that conteins platform agnostic code
 - `native`: planned.
 A [ReactNative](https://reactnative.dev/) app which will be added in the future.

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).